 Here is another possible explanation for structural changes in response to markting activities: the IRI dataset spans four years.
 It is quite possible that promotions have changed during this time, even if they are all labeled "feature" and "display".
 For instance, display racks may have been redesigned, or features moved from weekly flyers to mobile apps.
 (Condensing the enormous amount of different promotions at a typical retailer into just two categories "feature" and "display" is a bit of a laugh, too, but that is a feature of the IRI dataset.)

 We thank the reviewer to point this out.
 We describe this in section 2.2 as one of the reasons marketing activities may change.
-We add the following sentence:
+We add the following sentencec:

 “The effect of the marketing activities can also change depending on how retailers communicate their marketing events.
 For example, retailers may promote products through mobile applications and adopt new prominent promotional shelf tags, which can make the promotions more effective (M. Dinner, van Heerde, & Neslin, 2015).
 The effect of the marketing activities can also change due to an update of their content and format.
 For example, retailers tend to launch promotional events of a wide range of types such as multi-buy promotions, store flyers, mobile apps, billboard advertising, and temporary price reduction (TPR), or TPR for shopper-card holders only.
 Retailers may initially promote a product with ‘Buy One Get One Free’ but then update the content to ‘Buy One Get the Second for Half Price” months later.
 They may change the format of the feature advertising from weekly store flyers to mobile apps and also redesign the racks of their display.
 These many changes in the content and format of marketing activities can be expected to lead to changes in consumer response.